 - Can’t perform advanced recovery

-How to Use SD Card Data Recovery Software on macOS?
+How Do I Use SD Card Data Recovery Software on macOS?

 Now you know your options for paid and free SD card recovery software for Mac.
 To give you some idea, I will walk you through a general process, since the steps are similar across most Mac recovery tools.